7 Key Elements of a Workplace Emergency Readiness Plan

 • Regular audits - identify potential bottlenecks or obstructions that could hinder a swift evacuation

-Integrating a digital visitor management system like Vizito can enhance your evacuation procedures by providing real-time data about who is in your building at any given time, aiding in swift and accurate headcount during an evacuation.
+A digital visitor management system like Vizito boosts your evacuation.
+It shows who is in your building at any time.
+This helps with a fast, accurate headcount during an evacuation.

 Conduct Regular Employee Training and Emergency Drills